projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-startup.rst

 Symbols in the hypervisor are placed with an assumed base address, but the bootloader may not place the hypervisor at that specified base.
-In such case the hypervisor will relocate itself to where the bootloader loads it.
+In this case, the hypervisor will relocate itself to where the bootloader loads it.

-Here is a summary of CPU and memory initial states that are set up after native startup.
+Here is a summary of CPU and memory initial states that are set up after the native startup.

 CPU
    ACRN hypervisor brings all physical processors to 64-bit IA32e